ezou626/mcrconserver/README.md

 - uv
 - ruff

-The RCON client is heavily inspired by [this async RCON client](https://github.com/Iapetus-11/aio-mc-rcon) by [Iapetus-11](https://github.com/Iapetus-11).
+The async RCON connection is heavily inspired by [this async RCON client](https://github.com/Iapetus-11/aio-mc-rcon) by [Iapetus-11](https://github.com/Iapetus-11).
+The main addition is that the SocketClient that communicates with the server is not designed to be used by itself.
+Rather, we run a worker with a queue and expose a synchronous send operation to put a job in the queue for the worker to handle.
+Then, the result can be awaited with a Future if desired.
+This is a bit more heavyweight, but works well for a web server where we may sometimes not want to wait for a result or deliver multiple commands in a short period of time.
+We can also natively allow for multiple workers to be spawned, using a few TCP connections to parallelize command execution.

 #### Frontend (frontend/)